saipr0/retrospective/posts/internet_needs_to_be_simple/index.md

 ## Next Up

-I had saved up a JS library that i saw in some reel - <a href="https://animejs.com/" target="_blank" rel="noopener noreferrer">AnimeJs&#xf46c;</a> - man, this website is so cool - the animations are just awesome.
+I had saved up a JS library that i saw in some reel - [AnimeJs&#xf46c;](https://animejs.com/) - man, this website is so cool - the animations are just awesome.
 Well i always wanted to try it but i never had a website on which i wanted to try - even my previous astro framework website.
 You know after using arch - you develop a weird trait of everything feels like its bloat.
 Yeah that is me now - unfortunately.

 Well I built this website in a day from scratch and pretty happy about it on how simple it can be and also look good.
 Adding animations would make it even coolor!
 Though I am not gonna add too much unnecessary animations, probably?